Seamful XAI: Operationalizing Seamful Design in Explainable AI: Seamful XAI Design Process

 \section{Seamful XAI Design Process}

-At a high level, our goal is to adapt the concept of seams to the context of XAI systems to augment explainability and support user agency.
-We do so by developing a \textit{design process of Seamful XAI}, which both allows us to solidify the conceptual transfer and enable others, especially AI practitioners, to engage in seamful XAI design.
+Our goal is to adapt the concept of seams to the context of XAI systems to augment explainability and support user agency.
+We do so by developing a \textit{design process of Seamful XAI}, which allows us to solidify the conceptual transfer and enable stakeholders to engage in seamful XAI design.

 In the context of AI, we conceptualize seams as \textit{mismatches and cracks between assumptions made in designing and developing AI systems and the reality of their deployment contexts}.
-To develop the design process, we draw on key notions from the seamful design literature (reviewed in Section~\ref{seams-review}) : 1) seams are inevitable, arising from the integration of heterogeneous sociotechnical components during technology deployments.
+To develop the design process, we draw on key notions from the seamful design literature (reviewed in Section~\ref{seams-review}): 1) seams are inevitable, arising from the integration of heterogeneous sociotechnical components during technology deployments.
 Seams are revealed through system \textit{breakdowns}.
 2) Instead of treating seams as problematic negatives to be erased, they can be leveraged by \textit{strategically revealing} (and concealing) seams to users.
 3) The goal of this strategic revelation (and concealment) is to support \textit{user agency} (actionability, contestability, and appropriation).
 Our process encourages AI practitioners to take proactive and multi-stakeholder approaches to anticipate seams and design with them to mitigate potential AI breakdowns in deployment.
-The proposed process is intended to be actionable, attending to the procedural aspect and providing various scaffolds for practitioners to follow.